microsoft/durabletask-mssql/docs/taskhubs.md

 }
 ```

-Task hub names can alternatively be inferred from database user credentials.
-For more information, see [Multitenancy](multitenancy.md).

 ?> Task hub names are limited to 50 characters.
-If the specified task hub name exceeds 50 characters, the configured task hub name will be truncated and suffixed with an MD5 hash of the full task hub name to keep it within 50 characters.
+If the specified task hub name exceeds 50 characters, it will be truncated and suffixed with an MD5 hash of the full task hub name to keep it within 50 characters.
+This behavior applies both to task hubs inferred from database usernames and explicitly configured task hub names.

 ## Case sensitivity